tomtheisen/stax/docs/walkthrough.md

 [Run it](http://stax.tomtheisen.com/#c=AJm3%25%21%22Fizz%22*_5%25%21%22Buzz%22*%2Bc_%3F&i=&a=1)

 That's 28.
 Hm.
 We can save a little more by using [compressed string literals](https://github.com/tomtheisen/stax/blob/master/docs/compressed.md#compressed-strings).
-Enlish-looking strings can be encoded using a different kind of string enclosed in backticks.
+English-looking strings can be encoded using a different kind of string enclosed in backticks.
 You can use the string compression tool to automatically convert string literals.

 	AJm3%!`M"(`*_5%!`-C`*+c_?